Toyota AE86: GT-S specifications

-The AE86 in motorsports
+Rest of the world

+The general specification model of the AE86 was based on the Corolla Levin and marketed as the Corolla GT (or GTi) with 4A-GE and SR with 4A.
+Unlike the Levin, this model featured a front grille with a "TOYOTA" badge instead of "LEVIN".
+Other exterior differences can be identified by the additional turn signal on the front fenders (Europe only), rear license plate lights that illuminate from below, fuel door with keyhole (standard in Europe) and optional headlights washer.

+In Australia, the AE86 was also based on the Levin but marketed as the Toyota Sprinter liftback.
+It featured the taillights from the Trueno but only came with the 4A-C engine.

+Motorsports

 While in production, the AE86 was a popular choice for showroom stock, Group A, and Group N racing, especially in rallying and circuit races.
 After production ended, many private teams continued to race the AE86, and it remains a popular choice for rallying and club races today.

 Part of the continued appeal of the AE86 for motorsports is its rear-drive configuration, not available in most newer lightweight coupes.
 In Group A touring car races, the car either dominated the lower category where eligible or fought it out with Honda Civics or the later AE92s and AE101s whilst maintaining its competitiveness.
 In Ireland, where rallying is considered one of the most popular forms of motorsport, as organizing regulations are more relaxed compared to that of other countries, the AE86 was popular when new, and remains so popular that teams will purchase cars from the UK due to local shortages.
 The AE86 is also popular for rally use in Finland, where the cars can be competitive in the F-Cup competition for naturally aspirated 2WD cars.

 The AE86 was entered in the European Touring Car Championship from 1984 to 1988 with a 150 hp 4A-GEU engine.
-In 1986 it beat the BMW M6, BMW 325i (E30), Rover Vitesse, Volvo 240 Turbo, Merkur XR4Ti, Mazda 929, Holden Commodore (VK), Alfa Romeo 75 (turbo V6), and Mercedes 190E 2.3-16 to win the Manufacturers Championship with 267 points, surpassing the 1986 Drivers Championship Schnitzer Motorsport BMW M6.
+In 1986 it beat the BMW 635 CSi, BMW 325i (E30), Rover Vitesse, Volvo 240 Turbo, Merkur XR4Ti, Mazda 929, Holden Commodore (VK), Alfa Romeo 75 (turbo V6), and Mercedes 190E 2.3-16 to win the Manufacturers Championship with 267 points, surpassing the 1986 Drivers Championship Schnitzer Motorsport BMW 635 CSi.

-In 1986 and 1987 Chris Hodgetts won the British Touring Car Championship (BTCC), beating the V8 Rover SD1's, Ford Sierra Cosworth's and BMW 3 Series (E30) M3's two years running for an overall points victory driving an AE86 for Toyota (GB) PLC and his own race prep team CHMS.
+In 1986 and 1987, Chris Hodgetts won the British Touring Car Championship (BTCC), beating the V8 Rover SD1's, Ford Sierra Cosworth's and BMW 3 Series (E30) M3's two years running for an overall points victory driving an AE86 for Toyota (GB) PLC and his own race prep team CHMS.